 Content-Type is set to

-application\json.
+application/json.
 This is set because the body of the reply is JSON.
-This will probably be the most common header to set - Losant does not try an automatically determine the content type of the body of the reply.
+This will probably be the most common header to set - Losant does not automatically attempt to determine the content type.

 - Webhook replies allow a limited set of values for the

 text/csv.
 If no

 Content-Typeof the response will be set to